sskreber/EduNews/README.md

 - choose they news section they want to be displayed;
 - choose whether the articles should be ordered by newest or oldest.

-Therefore, the newest version of the app offers articles from topics other than Education, but Education remains the default option and the most salient among the choices offered.
+Therefore, the newest version of the app offers articles from a widr range of topics and not just Education, but Education remains the default option and the most salient among the choices offered.